SirNomzAlot/Chip-68/README.md

 # Chip-68
 A chip 8 interpreter for 68k macs

-!!!THIS IS VERY ALPHA SOFTWARE!!!
+!!!THIS IS VERY ALPHA SOFTWARE!!!\n
       use at your own risk

 Chip 68 is a chip-8 and super chip-8 interpreter for